sophgo/tpu-mlir/docs/quick_start/source_en/Appx.03_bm168x_guide.rst

 Step 2: merge the bmodel of batch 1 and batch 2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use model_tool to mrege two bmodel files:
+Use model_tool to merge two bmodel files:

 .. code-block:: shell